actionhero/actionhero/readme.markdown

 * `api.cache.destroy(api, key, next)`

 api.cache.save is used to both create new entires or update existing cache entires.
 If you don't define an expireTimeSeconds, the default will be used from `api.configData.cache.defaultExpireTimeSeconds`.
 A task will periodically go though and delete expired cache entries.
-As this is an in-memory cache, the maximum ram refined for the entire application is set with `api.configData.cache.maxMemoryBytes`.
-If your application is consuming more than the defined amount of ram, the cache will not save any new objects, and `api.cache.save` will return false.
-No other part of actionHero will halt due to this memory limitation.
+If you are running a stand-alone version of actionHero, this cache will be in memory of the actionHero process, otherwise this data will be stored in redis.

 Note: that the keys starting with an "_" should not be used, as they are in use by core parts of the system.